aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

 --------------------------------------------------

 In this tutorial, we will use a pretrained llama3-8B checkpoint from the original repository.
 Follow the steps to download tokenizer and model checkpoint from the pretraining stage: `https://llama.meta.com/llama-downloads/`

 Create a folder `/llama3_tokenizer` and copy the tokenizer contents to it.

 You can use your custom model, pretrained checkpoint and tokenizer by modifying ``hf_llama3_8B_SFT_config.yaml`` file, simply change:
 1. `model_config`
 2. `resume_from_checkpoint`
 3. `tokenizer.type`

 Checkpoint Conversion
 ^^^^^^^^^^^^^^^^^^^^^
-Follow this :ref:`Checkpoint Conversion Guide <checkpoint-conversion>` to convert the HF-style llama3-8B checkpoint to NxDT supported format and store it in  `/pretrained_ckpt/` directory.
+Follow this :ref:`Checkpoint Conversion Guide <checkpoint_conversion>` to convert the HF-style llama3-8B checkpoint to NxDT supported format and store it in  `/pretrained_ckpt/` directory.

 Pre-compile the model
 ---------------------